DataDog/documentation/content/en/logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose.md

 ## Setup

-The following steps outline the process for sending logs from a sample application deployed on an EKS cluster through Fluentbit and a Kinesis Data Firehose delivery stream to Datadog.
+The following steps outline the process for sending logs from a sample application deployed on an EKS cluster through Fluent Bit and a Kinesis Data Firehose delivery stream to Datadog.
 To maximize consistency with standard Kubernetes tags in Datadog, instructions are included to remap selected attributes to tag keys.

 1. [Create a Kinesis Data Firehose delivery stream](#create-kinesis-delivery-stream) that delivers logs to Datadog, along with an S3 Backup for any failed log deliveries.
 2. [Configure Fluent Bit for Firehose on EKS Fargate](#configure-fluent-bit-for-firehose-on-an-eks-fargate-cluster).